Introduction: GECO - Wall Climbing Robot

-If you want to make a wall climbing robot like GECO but don't use the same fan, you'll need to calculate the needed 'thrust' of the fan.
+If you want to make a wall climbing robot like GECO but want to adapt the design (add wheels, camera, ... or use different materials, parts...) you will have to do a little calculation (not hard!).
 Therefore you can use the equation as shown in the upper image.

 First you'll need to know the mass of the robot.
 I managed to estimate the mass quite accurate by summing up the masses of the parts of the robot (don't forget the mass of the fan too).
 I got: m = 800 gram.